Alumni Portal for Study Abroad Students

-- Regional orientation for participants
+- Regional orientation for participant

-Familiarize yourself with your wants/needs:
+Familiarize yourself with your wants & needs:

-You may need to select five to seven different colleges or universities to explore.
+Select five to seven different colleges or universities to explore.
 To do this, ask yourself a series of questions:

 - Where do I want to attend college—how far do I want to be from home?